0x7df/0x7df.github.io/content/elliptic-equations-and-boundary-value-problems.md

 2. *Parabolic* at $(x,y)$ if $\Delta = 0$
 3. *Elliptic* at $(x,y)$ if $\Delta \lt 0$

-The equation is said to be hyperbolic, elliptic or parabolic if it so over its whole domain.
+The equation is said to be hyperbolic, elliptic or parabolic if it is so over its whole domain.
 Equations can be of mixed type.

 For example, the *wave equation* is hyperbolic: